hmcalister/LiteralCloudService_ImageGetter/README.md

 Webcam data was collected from various internet sites that offer free and open webcams.
 These sources are compiled into `Clouds/CloudSourcesData.json` file, which also hold information on the time of day to get images and the crop coordinates (the dimensions to crop the source image to, mainly to remove any watermarks or bars from the webcams).
 These were all found manually, and should be self explanatory enough to expand on in future if needed.

 In order to expand this data later, a version number has been attached to the data.
 This version number can control the format of the data in future.
-Currently only version number 1 is defined:
+Versions should be backwards compatible.
+Version 2.0 is defined below:

 ```
-CloudSourcesData.json - Version: 1
+CloudSourcesData.json - Version: 2
 {
     "Version": 1,
     "CloudSources": [